25

 Learning Point: Sodium bicarbonate enhances diuretic effect through two mechanisms: (1) providing sodium load that increases delivery to the thick ascending limb where loop diuretics act, and (2) correcting acidosis that can impair diuretic binding to the NKCC2 transporter.

-๐Ÿ“š Reference: Diuretic Therapy Module - Bicarbonate Synergy
+๐Ÿ“š Reference: Diuretic Therapy - Bicarbonate Synergy

 Interactive Timeline: Treatment Response